magepages/mpdocs/docs/worldpay/index.md

 ## Overview

-**WorldPay** is America's most reliable payment processing provider.
-[Mageplaza WorldPay extension](https://www.mageplaza.com/magento-2-worldpay/) helps integrate Worldpay to support online payment by card or Paypal, allowing customers to save credit card information at the first purchase to use it for the next payment.
+**Worldpay** is America's most reliable payment processing provider.
+[Mageplaza Worldpay extension](https://www.mageplaza.com/magento-2-worldpay/) helps integrate Worldpay to support online payment by card or Paypal, allowing customers to save credit card information at the first purchase to use it for the next payment.
 Customer can manage saved credit card information and delete card information at any time.
 In addition, the module also supports direct payment at checkout page (iframe) and support 3D Secure.

-Mageplaza WorldPay extension is fully compatible with [Mageplaza One Step Checkout](https://www.mageplaza.com/magento-2-one-step-checkout-extension/).
+Mageplaza Worldpay extension is fully compatible with [Mageplaza One Step Checkout](https://www.mageplaza.com/magento-2-one-step-checkout-extension/).

 ## How to use